DFE-Digital/teaching-vacancies-design-history/app/posts/2024-12-04-adding-awarding-body-to-qualifications-and-updating-postgraduate-qualifications.md

   - HN003
 ---

-Following the jobseeker application testing in September to October 2024, we realised that jobseekers came across a few difficulties within the Qualifications section.
+Following the jobseeker application testing in September to October 2024, we realised that jobseekers came across a few difficulties within the qualifications section.

 As a result, we decided to change the placement of content and options for an improved user experience.
 We also updated the PDF download of the application form to match the site changes.